jmvrbanac/Specter/docs/reporting/index.rst

-Specter Format
+Spektrum Format
 ====================

-The specter format is designed to be a format that allows for you to easily store and retrieve information about your tests.
+The spektrum format is designed to be a format that allows for you to easily store and retrieve information about your tests.
 Considering this format is just an expected structure around JSON, this format is especially useful when combining with a document store such as MongoDB.